5 Signs that Your Resident Utility Billing Program is Ineffective and Outdated

 Ultimately, it’s going to be on your community managers to recover unpaid utility charges.
 If your community managers are spending time each month trying to recover utility charges, then it’s a sign that residents are not incentivized to pay a third-party biller.
 You will have much more success recouping what’s owed if residents are accountable to your property company for utility payments.

 Do any of the warning signs above sound familiar to you?
-If so, our latest ebook will give you more insight on the pitfalls that await when you rely on a third-party bill-and-collect vendor.
+If so, our eBook, Multifamily Utility Bill-and-Collect Schemes Exposed, will give you more insight on the pitfalls that await when you rely on a third-party bill-and-collect vendor.
 Even if your company is not yet billing residents for utilities, it will help you understand everything you should steer clear of when and if you decide to make this a reality.